Authentication methods on HubSpot

 If you were previously using an API key to authenticate, learn how to migrate to using a private app access token instead.

-To make a request using OAuth, include the OAuth access token in the authorization header:
+To make a request using OAuth when building a public app, include the OAuth access token in the authorization header:

 Similar to OAuth, to make a request using a private app access token, include the token in the authorization header: